elisasmenendez/ds-live-tweets/README.md

 # The classifier

-You can check and test our tweet sentiment classifier in Google Colab notebook: https://colab.research.google.com/github/elisasmenendez/ds-tweet-sentiment/blob/master/classifier/pt_tweets_classifier.ipynb
+You can check and test our tweet sentiment classifier in this Google Colab notebook: https://colab.research.google.com/github/elisasmenendez/ds-tweet-sentiment/blob/master/classifier/pt_tweets_classifier.ipynb

 # The app